tboegner/osm-taglib/Generator/Readme.md

 * Mappings from keys to values (known tags)

 ### Generation
+The basic interface `TagLibGeneratorStrategy` can be implemented by multiple classes providing definitions for different languages.
+Currently implementations exist for Java and JavaScript.
+#### Java-Generator
+Implementing class: `JavaTagLibGenerator`.
+This is the default generator used for creating Enums in the submodule Library.
 The generation is done by reading in code templates and filling them with enum definitions of the processed data.
-The basic interface `TagLibGeneratorStrategy` can be implemented by multiple classes providing definitions for different languages.
-Currently only an implementation for java exists.
 The key definitions are generated into one single enum.
 For a high number of keys, this can be problematic.
 In Java 8 more than 2000 enum values in a single enum lead to a compiler error in the library.
+#### JavaScript-Generator
+Implementing class: `JavaScriptTagLibGenerator`
+The definitions are generated into the file osmtaglib.js in form of one json object.
+Currently keys that have no established values are not generated.

 ### ToDos + improvements
 * Make the generator runable by gradle task.